 Some of the technical aspects of the newly opened facility include:

-- It was built using Digital Realty’s trademarked 4.0 POD Architecture performance-optimised data centre design, utilising a modular methodology to build out raised floor data centre space capacity using standard power and cooling building blocks for cost-effectiveness, design flexibility, and energy efficiency.
+- It was built using Digital Realty’s trademarked 4.0 POD Architecture performance-optimised data center design, utilising a modular methodology to build out raised floor data center space capacity using standard power and cooling building blocks for cost-effectiveness, design flexibility, and energy efficiency.

 - It has a state-of-the-art cooling system that includes a pumped refrigerate economizer cycle that delivers an impressive power usage effectiveness (PUE) without water usage.
 The facility also features lithium ion battery technology.